33 Types of Ants in South Carolina

 They are often mistaken for a type of leafhopper.
 This is because they have a flattened body resembling a leaf and antennae resembling a leaf’s veins.

 They reproduce by giving birth and producing colonies that can house many queens who lay eggs.
-After mating, queens will fly away from their colony in order to start their own.
+After mating, queens will fly away from their colony to start their own.

 16. Little Black Ant